Zoom divorce proceeding concludes with somber finger guns - The Beaverton

 Due to various noise interruptions, communication during the proceeding often took place through hand gestures, including sad finger guns, enthusiastic thumbs up, and combative jazz hands.
 The online proceeding contained exactly the same amount of middle fingers normally seen in an in-person divorce case.

 In their final statements, Mr. Timmons expressed through an interpretive krump dance his belief that their divorce was largely due to the build up of resentment over the years.
-Mrs. Timmons replied that their love faded and wasn’t the same as it had once been by continuously flipping off the camera and mouthing “you’re trash and I never liked your stand up.”
+Mrs. Timmons replied that their love faded and wasn’t the same as had once been by continuously flipping off the camera and mouthing “you’re trash and I never liked your stand up.”

 The complicated legal proceeding to untangle a decade of shared life ended quickly, largely due to the 40 minute Zoom meeting limit.